 TThe Bachelor of Arts in Music in Liberal Arts degree is designed for those students with the specific wish to be as versatile in their collegiate experience as possible, with the result being the creation of an extremely well-rounded musical experience.
 This degree also gives students the opportunity to be involved in a lot of different ensembles, delve into a number of different musical arenas, as well as combine their music with other majors from around the campus.
 Career paths in Music Theory, Business, History, Therapy, and Performance can be developed.
 No audition is required for acceptance into this program.

-The following three recent Bachelor of Arts in Music graduates are examples of what awaits Elon graduates who take this degree path:
+The following recent graduates are examples of what awaits those who take this degree path:

 Jessika Brust (website) – currently touring throughout the world as a live entertainer, she also teaches private violin and viola (specializing in the Suzuki method) as well as voice lessons.
 She also performs as a leader with the Sound Express Band as a featured soloist because of her classical training combined with her extensive experience in other genres such as jazz, rock, country, and pop.